 Q: WHAT IS YOUR POLICY ON ALCOHOL?

 A: In Denmark you can buy and consume light alcohol (beer and most wines) when you are 16 years old, and stronger alcohol when you are 18 years old, but The Danish Health and Medicine Authority recommends a minimal consumption of alcohol for people of all ages.
 See their recommendation here.
-At International People’s College we follow the general guidelines and recommendations of The Danish Health and Medicine Agency, and we do not sell or promote alcohol at the school.
+At International People’s College we follow the general guidelines and recommendations of The Danish Health and Medicine Agency.
 We do warn that excessive consumption of alcohol might lead to an issue of a general warning though, that ultimately could lead to expulsion from our Danish Folk High School.

 Q: WHAT IS YOUR POLICY ON DRUGS?